Skip to main content

 Secure and Teach Status

-Sometimes, schools will implement a Secure and Teach (previously called "Non-Critical Lockdowns") status as a precaution.
+Sometimes, schools will be placed in “Secure and Teach” status as a precaution.
 This could be due to nearby police activity or a situation inside the school that requires hallways to be cleared.
 In these instances, exterior doors may be locked, and students stay in their classrooms while continuing to learn.

-When schools are in a Secure and Teach status, typically, no notification is sent out, since there is no threat or danger to students.
+When schools are in a Secure and Teach status, typically, no notification is sent out, since there is no immediate threat or danger to students.
 Notification will only be sent if there are impacts to the school schedule or other reason that notification is deemed necessary.

 Emergency Safety Drills